FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User interface mockups:**
 ![sign in](/docs/signin.png)

-2. - **As a participant I want to access a chatroom where I can talk to other users.**
+2. - **As a participant I want to access a chatroom where I can talk to other users, so that I can discuss topics that interest me.**
 **Value:** Must-Have
 **Effort:**  M
 <dl>